Denied Social Security Disability Claim?

 How Many Hours Can I Work on SSI?

-In the context of Supplemental Security Income (SSI), there is not a strict limit on how many hours you can work.
-However, your earnings and work activities can affect the amount of your monthly SSI benefits, and in some cases, whether you're eligible for SSI at all.
+In the context of Supplemental Security Income (SSI), there is no strict limit on how many hours you can work.
+However, your earnings and work activities can affect the amount of your monthly SSI benefits and, in some cases, whether you're eligible for SSI at all.
+Information on how income and work hours affect SSI can be particularly valuable to those balancing work with receiving benefits.

 If the SSA Denies My Disability Application, Can I Appeal?

-Yes, you can appeal the denial but you must act quickly because you only have a limited time to appeal.
+Yes, you can appeal the denial, but you must act quickly because you only have a limited time to appeal.
 If you have been denied Social Security disability benefits, contact our office immediately.
 Our attorneys can file an appeal on your behalf.
 We have successfully represented many clients in the Social Security disability appeals process.
+It is essential to act promptly to keep within the required deadlines for appeals.

 Call for a Free Consultation!
 Serving Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County & York.